sqlfluff/sqlfluff/docs/source/realworld.rst

 they now contain these configured *placeholder* values, intended to improve modularity.

-Sqlfluff allows limited templating using both of the methods outlined above, to allow you to still lint those SQL files as part of your CI/CD pipeline (which is great 🙌), rather than waiting until you're in production (which is bad 🤦, and maybe too late).
+Sqlfluff supports both of the templating methods outlined above, as well as `dbt`_ projects, to allow you to still lint these "dynamic" SQL files as part of your CI/CD pipeline (which is great 🙌), rather than waiting until you're in production (which is bad 🤦, and maybe too late).